kensnyder/bunshine/README.md

 - 🔲 tests for cors
 - 🔲 tests for devLogger
 - 🔲 tests for prodLogger
+- 🔲 tests for gzip
+- 🔲 tests for getMimeType
+- 🔲 tests for responseFactories
 - ✅ tests for serveFiles
+- 🔲 100% test coverage
 - 🔲 add flags to bin/serve.ts with commander
 - 🔲 document flags for `bunx bunshine serve`
 - 🔲 more files in examples folder